Hyles lineata: Adults

 The adults will feed on different flowers depending on time of day.
 If at night, they will choose flowers that are white or pale colored, which are easier to identify in contrast to the dark foliage surrounding the flower.
 If during daylight, they will choose flowers that are more brightly colored.

 Behavior

 The foraging patterns of H. lineata varies according to altitude, temperature and other factors, all of which are highly variable over its vast geographic distribution.

-Resting near grape leaves at dusk.
-Santa Barbara, California.

 Hyles lineata prefer flying at night but also sometimes fly during the day.
 They are most commonly seen at dusk and dawn.